atom/welcome/lib/welcome.md

   * The [Atom Org](https://github.com/atom).
 This is where all GitHub created Atom packages are stored.

-4. If you ever want to see this buffer again use the command palette and search for `Welcome`.
+4. If you ever want to see this buffer again use the command palette (`cmd-shift-P`) and search for `Welcome`.